RESPITE CARE

 An early-born cute African American baby

-95% of the families we serve do not pay out of pocket for respite care.
-Nurturing Newborns partners with community support services and other charitable organizations that support children to provide respite care to families free of charge.
+95% of families receiving in-home respite care do not pay out of pocket for services.
+Nurturing Newborns partners with organizations that support fragile children as well as other non-profit organizations in the community to provide quality respite care free of charge to most families.

 This is Respite care